 Conflict of interest.

-It is very common in this type of the deal.
+It is very common in this type of deal.

-(I often work as a real estate consultant which is based on a fee)
+(I often work as a real estate consultant who is based on a fee)

-The statutory rate for the transaction is max 3%(of the property price)+60,000 yen.
+The statutory rate for the transaction is maxed 3%(of the property price)+60,000 yen.

 The problem is that the agent only stands to personally gain an additional $300 (3%) by selling your property for $10,000 more,